aleen42/PersonalWiki/Programming/JavaScript/Framework/react/mountain/mountain.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>
 </p>

 **Mountain** is an awesome designed components for acting as a footer.
-It's mainly composed with several SVGs elements inside, and animated by listening to the movement of your mouse.
+It's mainly composed with several SVGs elements inside, and animated by listening to movements of your mouse.

 Perhaps, you may say that mountains have sharp edges, resulting in a strange sight.
 However, because of using SVG, a complicated SVG will make files much huger.
 As files getting huger and huger, you may have worse experience when viewing on browsers, because the length of content will affect the performance of rendering in browsers.